KomodoPlatform/developer-docs/docs/basic-docs/essential-rpc/mining.md

 "data"                                       |(string)                     |transaction data encoded in hexadecimal (byte-for-byte)
-"hash"                                       |(string)                     |the hash/id encoded in little-endian hexadecimal "depends" : [ ... ]                                   |(array)                      |an array of numbers number                                       |(numeric)                    |the transactions before this one (by 1-based index in "transactions" list) that must be present in the final block, if this one is
+"hash"                                       |(string)                     |the hash/id encoded in little-endian hexadecimal "depends" : [ ... ]                                   |(array)                      |an array of numbers number                                       |(numeric)                    |if this transaction is present in the final block, the indices of transactions that must be present before it in the final block; the index of the array of transactions starts with "1"
-"fee"                                        |(numeric)                    |the difference in value between transaction inputs and outputs (in Satoshis).
-For coinbase transactions, this is a negative number of the total collected block fees (ie, not including the block subsidy).
-If a key is not present, the fee is unknown and clients MUST NOT assume it is not present.
+"fee"                                        |(numeric)                    |the difference in value between transaction inputs and outputs in Satoshis; for coinbase transactions, this is the negative number of the total collected block fees, not including the block subsidy; if a key is not present, the fee is unknown and clients MUST NOT assume it is not present
 "sigops"                                     |(numeric)                    |the total number of sigops, as counted for the purposes of block limits; if a key is not present, the sigop count is unknown and clients MUST NOT assume they are not present.
 "required"                                   |(boolean)                    |if provided and true, this transaction must be in the final block
 "coinbasetxn": { ... }                       |(json object)                |information for coinbase transaction